VoltaML/voltaML-fast-stable-diffusion/README.md

 | Flash attention xformers| 5.5 | 15.6            |27.5            |
 | AITemplate     | Not supported | 26.7               | 55|
 | VoltaML(TRT-Flash)   |     11.4      | 29.2            | 62.8           |

+### ⚠️ ‼️ Warnings/Caveats

+**This is v0.1 of the product.
+Things might break.
+A lot of improvements are on the way, so please bear with us.**

+1. This will only work for NVIDIA GPUs with compute capability > 7.5
+2. Cards with less than 12GB VRAM will have issues with acceleration, due to high memory required for the conversions.
+We're working on resolving these in our next release.
+3. While the model is accelerating, **no other functionality will work since the GPU will be fully occupied**